Unearthed bombs recall Hong Kong's WWII 'Black Christmas'

 "There is not the slightest chance of holding Hong Kong or relieving it," he said in January 1941.

-Early morning attack
+Early-morning attack

 The Japanese invasion began in the early hours of December 8, 1941, shortly after Japanese navy launched its attack on Pearl Harbor.
-It was part of a multi-pronged offensive which also saw Japan, on the same day, invade Hong Kong, Guam, the Wake Islands, and British Malaya, including Singapore.
+It was part of a multi-pronged offensive which also saw Japan, on the same day, invade Hong Kong, Guam, the Wake Islands and British Malaya, including Singapore.

 Japanese troops, mainly infantrymen, marched across the Lo Wu crossing linking Hong Kong with mainland China early that morning, supported by heavy artillery barrages.